-At five sites across the state, career coaches are working with students and families, their Transition IEP teams, and an Indiana Vocational Rehabilitation Services counselor to ensure students have internship opportunities before they leave school.
-Additionally, the career coaches are connecting students and their families with the state and local resources they’ll need in order to be successful in the world of work.
+At five sites across the state, career coaches worked with students and families, their Transition IEP teams, and an Indiana Vocational Rehabilitation counselor to ensure students had internship opportunities before they left school.
+Additionally, the career coaches connected students and families with the state and local resources they needed in order to be successful in the world of work.

-The study's official title is Effects of Embedded Employment Resources on the Employment Outcomes of Transition-age Youth.
-It is funded by the U.S. Department of Health and Human Services, Administration for Community Living, (Grant #H133A130028).
+The study, Effects of Embedded Employment Resources on the Employment Outcomes of Transition-age Youth, was funded by the U.S. Department of Health and Human Services, Administration for Community Living, (Grant #H133A130028).

 Collaborative Site Features

 - Collaboration of schools, Vocational Rehabilitation Services (VRS), and community employment providers

 - Single point of contact to be a liaison between VRS and school personnel

 - Student empowerment training